• Skip to primary navigation

 a portion of turkey shepherd pie served with steamed vegetables

-Shepherd's Pie is British comfort food consisting of ground beef and vegetables cooked in a rich brown gravy, topped with creamy mashed potatoes, and then baked until golden and crusty.
+Shepherd's Pie is British comfort food consisting of ground lamb and vegetables cooked in a rich brown gravy, topped with creamy mashed potatoes, and then baked until golden and crusty.

-Shepherd's Pie made with lamb is called Cottage Pie and they both can be made either freshly minced or chopped from cooked leftover meat.
+Classic Shepherd's Pie made with beef is called Cottage Pie and they both can be made either freshly minced or chopped from cooked leftover meat.

 Why This Recipe Works